apace100/origins-docs/docs/types/power_types/modify_food.md

 [Power Type](../power_types.md)

-Executes an entity action and modifies the food and saturation level gain of a food item when a player that has the power eats food item.
+Executes an [Entity Action Type](../entity_action_types.md) and modifies the food and saturation level gain of a food item when a player that has the power eats food item.

 Type ID: `origins:modify_food`